exercism/javascript/exercises/concept/windowing-system/.meta/design.md

 - `functions` as they are the basis for classes and default parameters are needed in the exercise
 - `objects` as they are the basis for instances
-- `ternary-operator` because it is helpful in the exercise
+- `conditionals-ternary` because it is helpful in the exercise

 ## Analyzer